gurditsingh/hydeout/_posts/test.md

 In functional programming, **Immutability** is a must.
 Whenever it is needed to modify the content of a data structure, a new instance with updated values is created.
 Immutable objects and data structures are first-class citizens in Scala.
 This is because they prevent mistakes in distributed systems and provide thread-safe data.

 In functional programming, **Referential Transparency** is a must.
 It means An expression is referentially transparent if it can be replaced with its value without changing the program’s behavior.
+Every small composable functions yielding the same output for the same input.
+It gives the ability to better understand and reason about the code, know exactly what function does just by looking at its signature.

+In

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTIzMzA1NzcsLTM2NjgwNDUwMywtMT
-cwMDQyODMwMSwxNTEyNDg1MzA4LDEyNzY4NTYyNiwtMjAyNzE5
-Nzk4NSwxNDAxNjg2NjYyLC0xMTQwMTkyNDk3LC01MjMwMjE3OD
-MsLTI1NDE2MjY1LC0xMjk4Mjk2NDk2LDQyMTkzMDU4MCwtMjE0
-NTcwNjE2MiwzODkwMTQxLC0xOTk5OTU2ODkwLDIwODQ4MzU0OD
-csLTE0MTQ4MDg2ODYsLTczNjQ5MDIzMywtMTc4NjYzNzIyOSwz
-Mjk1ODgzNTZdfQ==
+eyJoaXN0b3J5IjpbLTk4NzEzMzQzNSwtMzY2ODA0NTAzLC0xNz
+AwNDI4MzAxLDE1MTI0ODUzMDgsMTI3Njg1NjI2LC0yMDI3MTk3
+OTg1LDE0MDE2ODY2NjIsLTExNDAxOTI0OTcsLTUyMzAyMTc4My
+wtMjU0MTYyNjUsLTEyOTgyOTY0OTYsNDIxOTMwNTgwLC0yMTQ1
+NzA2MTYyLDM4OTAxNDEsLTE5OTk5NTY4OTAsMjA4NDgzNTQ4Ny
+wtMTQxNDgwODY4NiwtNzM2NDkwMjMzLC0xNzg2NjM3MjI5LDMy
+OTU4ODM1Nl19
 -->